-- Krishnan, S. (forthcoming) Dreaming of Addis Ababa: In the Afterlives of Inter-War Christian Internationalism.
+- Krishnan, S. (2020) Dreaming of Addis Ababa: In the Afterlives of Inter-War Christian Internationalism.
 In, Silva, K. and Franz, M. (eds.)
 Migration, Identity, and Belonging: Defining Borders and Boundaries of the Homeland.
 Routledge, New York.

 - Krishnan, S. (2018) Bitch don’t be a lesbian: Selfies, Selves and Same-Sex Desire.
 In, Dasgupta, R. and Dasgupta, D. (eds.)
 Queering Digital India: Activisms, Identities, Subjectivities.
 Oxford University Press, New York. pp. 151-164.

 - Krishnan, S. (2018) Style-ish Girls and Local Boys: Young Women and Fashion in Chennai.
 In, Lewis, R., Begum, L. and Dasgupta, R. (eds.)
 Styling South Asian Youth Cultures: Fashion, Media and Society.
 IB Tauris, London.

 - Krishnan, S. (2014) Responding to Rape: Feminism and Young Middle-Class Women in India.
 In, Alston, M. (ed.)
 Women, Political Struggles and Gender Equality in South Asia.
 Palgrove Macmillan, Basingstoke. pp. 19-32.

 - Krishnan, S. (2020) Merit Must Fall.
 Public Books, October 2020.